jamesbwang/SDHacks18/README.md

 # SD Hacks 2018

-The coolest group at SD hacks is here.
+The coolest trio at SD hacks is here.